wheelercj/COMP583-G6/docs/routes.md

 ### create a new short link (either random or custom)

-`POST <baseUrl>/v1/url` expects a JSON object and may return a JSON object
+`POST <baseUrl>/v1/url` expects a JSON object and returns a JSON object

-A successful response will always direct the user to a new page with the new short link's information.

 sample request body where the user is NOT logged in: